GIGABOOST.AI

 What Is the 5-Step Framework for a Parallel Accredited Track?

-Platforms like GIGABOOST.AI automate this by scoring each lead across 25 fit factors—including stage, sector, check size, thesis, and geography—from a database of 340,000+ investor profiles.
+According to GIGABOOST.AI's analysis of 340,412+ investors, the matching engine scores each lead across 25 fit factors—including stage, sector, check size, thesis, and geography—before surfacing any name.
 This ensures you aren't just "blasting" people; you are surfacing mandates that actually match your deal.

 • 8-Dimension AI Pitch Deck Review: Use AI to find narrative leaks in your deck before a family office does.